sosuisen/git-documentdb/docs-api/git-documentdb.combinedbstrategies.md

 ## CombineDbStrategies type

-Behavior when combine inconsistent DBs
+Behavior when combining inconsistent DBs

 Default is 'combine-head-with-theirs'.